Grover Cleveland: Judicial appointments

-Election of 1888 and return to private life (1889–1893)

-Defeated by Harrison

 The Republicans nominated Benjamin Harrison, the former U.S. Senator from Indiana for president and Levi P. Morton of New York for vice president.
 Cleveland was renominated at the Democratic convention in St. Louis.
 Following Vice President Thomas A. Hendricks' death in 1885, the Democrats chose Allen G. Thurman of Ohio to be Cleveland's new running mate.

 The Republicans gained the upper hand in the campaign, as Cleveland's campaign was poorly managed by Calvin S. Brice and William H. Barnum, whereas Harrison had engaged more aggressive fundraisers and tacticians in Matt Quay and John Wanamaker.

 The Republicans campaigned heavily on the tariff issue, turning out protectionist voters in the important industrial states of the North.
 Further, the Democrats in New York were divided over the gubernatorial candidacy of David B. Hill, weakening Cleveland's support in that swing state.
 A letter from the British ambassador supporting Cleveland caused a scandal that cost Cleveland votes in New York.

 As in 1884, the election focused on the swing states of New York, New Jersey, Connecticut, and Indiana.
 But unlike that year, when Cleveland had triumphed in all four, in 1888 he won only two, losing his home state of New York by 14,373 votes.
 Cleveland won a plurality of the popular vote – 48.6 percent vs. 47.8 percent for Harrison – but Harrison won the Electoral College vote easily, 233–168.
 The Republicans won Indiana, largely as the result of a fraudulent voting practice known as Blocks of Five.
 Cleveland continued his duties diligently until the end of the term and began to look forward to returning to private life.